JSOL Fall 2014

 Q: How much do JSOL courses cost?

-A: Tuition for a three-credit JSOL course is $1320 (as of 8/1/13.)
+A: Tuition for a three-credit JSOL course is $1365 (as of 8/1/15.)
 In addition, there is a $100 technology fee for each JSOL course you enroll in.
-There is also a registration fee of $25 for students enrolled in 1 JSOL course; $50 registration fee for students enrolled in 2 or 3 JSOL courses; $80 for four or more JSOL courses.
+There is also a registration fee of $25 for students enrolled in one JSOL course; $50 registration fee for students enrolled in two or three JSOL courses; $80 for four or more JSOL courses.

 Q: Is financial aid available for JSOL classes?

 A: HTC does not offer any scholarships for JSOL classes.
-Financial aid may be available through the Federal government Pell Grant program, Federal Student Loans, and for Illinois residents the Illinois Monetary Award Program (MAP).
-Please visit www.fafsa.ed.gov or HTC's own Financial Aid Office webpage for eligibility requirements.
+Financial aid may be available through various State and Federal government grant programs.
+Please visit www.fafsa.ed.gov or HTC's own Financial Aid Office webpage for more information.

 Q. Can I take a JSOL course even if I am coming to HTC later in the school year?

-Q. How long do IEP students have to comply with their agreement to a “Capstone Course” on-line or on-campus?
+Q. How long do IEP students have to comply with their agreement to take HTC courses on-line or on-campus?

-A: IEP students are expected to take a “Capstone Course” either on-line through JSOL or on-campus in the fall following their participation on IEP.
+A: IEP students are expected to take a “Capstone Course” at HTC on-line or on-campus in the fall following their return from Israel.

 Q: How much time does each course require?

 A: JSOL courses are college-level classes, which require time and effort.
-Expect to spend several hours each week on the required readings and other assignments.
+Each class is organized differently according to the instructor's syllabus.
 Courses may have more reading and writing assignments than an on-campus course.
 The work might include web-based multimedia components, readings, threaded discussions, multiple choice tests, essays, and exams.
+On average, most students felt that they required between 1-4 hours online each week (depending on if students printed or saved reading assignments to their personal computers).

 Q: How do JSOL's on-line classes work?
 Do I need special hardware or software?

 A: All JSOL courses are offered asynchronously through a web-based platform called Itslearning.com, so you can access your class any time of day or night from any computer with access to the Internet.
-You may be required to install a web-browser based plug-in.
-While you can login to class according to your own schedule, you will have weekly assignments, papers, quizzes, and exams.
+While you can login to the class according to your own schedule, you will have weekly assignments, papers, quizzes, and exams.
 After you register, approximately two weeks before the beginning of the semester, you will receive a link to the class website as well as a login and password.
 You will be automatically enrolled in a student tutorial to familiarize yourself with our on-line class software.
 A help desk is available 24 hours a day help you with technical issues

 Q: How often do I need to log into the class?

 A: Typically, each class will have assignments posted on a weekly basis.
-Therefore, you will need to be able to access the Internet at least once per week.
+Therefore, you will need to be able to access the Internet at least once or twice per week.
 All assignments must be submitted through the JSOL system.
 Some assignments will be locked out once the time to submit the assignment has passed.
-On average, most students felt that they required between 1-4 hours online each week (depending on if students printed or saved reading assignments to their personal computers).

 Q: Do I need an e-mail address for JSOL?